kingsdigitallab/alice-thornton/frontend/posts/blog/2022-11-28-tei-events-thornton-books.md

 > 1658<br>
 > The weakness of my body continued so great and long
-> after my hard child birth of my son that it brought me
+> after my hard childbirth of my son that it brought me
 > almost into a consumption, none expecting for many days
 > together that I should at all recover, and when it was
 > done I was lame almost a quarter of a year of my left
 > knee, that I got in my labour.[^3]

-> My Cure of Bleeding at Scarborough August 1659. <br>
+> My Cure of Bleeding at Scarborough August 1659.<br>
 >It was the good pleasure of God to continue me most wonderfully, though in much weakness, after that excessive loss of blood & spirits in childbed, with the continuance of lameness above 20 weeks after, and the loss of blood and strength by the bleeding of the haemorrhoids, which followed every day by siege and was caused by my last travail and torment in childbirth.
 Which brought me so low and weak that I fainted almost every day upon such occasions...[^4]